-The Egyptian-based company will be represented at the huge 10th Annual GALA Conference in Boston, USA from March 13 to 16, 2018.
-As a trade organisation for the language sector, the Globalization and Localization Association (GALA) gives a platform to world leading authorities in the industry, allowing them to impart knowledge and share the latest trends with delegates.
+The Egyptian-based company will be represented at the huge 10th Annual GALA Conference in Boston, the USA from March 13 to 16, 2018.
+As a trade organization for the language sector, the Globalization and Localization Association (GALA) gives a platform to world-leading authorities in the industry, allowing them to impart knowledge and share the latest trends with delegates.

 Out Business Development Manager, Ibrahim Ali, who will attend on behalf of Contentech said: “The GALA conference is one of the largest events in the international translation, localization and interpreting calendar and we are delighted to be attending.

 “As you would imagine, it’s also a marvelous networking opportunity with delegate numbers growing every year.
 But then so is the industry, considering that in 2016 the global language industry was reckoned to be worth around $40 Billion (USD) with the language technology industry alone estimated at €29 Billion.”

 Keynote speakers during the popular four-day GALA event at the city’s Sheraton Boston Hotel include Dr. David DeLong, President of Smart Workforce Strategies and Research Fellow at MIT and Phil Shawe, Co-Founder/Co-CEO of TransPerfect.

 Meanwhile, the leading company within its sector in both Africa and the Middle East, Contentech has been helping large companies expand into targeted localized world markets for more than two decades now.

 It does this by providing expert research on, for example, local needs and fashions, habits, manners, language (including idioms) and culture in general.
 This allows foreign company executives to better understand and access lucrative business opportunities within their chosen sector, as well as allow their brand to integrate more fully into a particular geographical community.